dnschneid/pysmartblinds/README.md

 tools.

 ### Record the bluetooth packet log
+These instructions depend on the OS version and phone manufacturer.
+See [this page](https://stackoverflow.com/a/30352487/2288993) if the following doesn't work.

 1. [Enable developer options](https://developer.android.com/studio/debug/dev-options#enable).
 2. Turn on "Enable Bluetooth HCI snoop log" in the developer options menu.
 3. Reboot your phone.